 Vojščica is typical Karst village with some preserved Karst homesteads and wells.
 It is located southeast from Kostanjevica, in municipality Miren-Kostanjevica, in vicinity of Slovenia-Italian state border.
 In the middle of the village is church St. Vid, which was erected between years 1924 and 1928.
 On the elevation Tabor, remains of prehistoric fort are located, which are archeological heritage.

 Village Vojščica was heavily affected by WWI, as most of the houses were demolished.
-From the castle, only a part of the wall of the presbytery of the church St. Vid remains.
-New church, in the center of the village, is dedicated to the same saint.
+From the castle, only a part of the wall of the presbytery of the church St. Justin remains.
+New church, in the center of the village, is dedicated to saint Vid.
 In year 1957 they founded the parish Vojščica.